 Gender Inclusive Housing is open to all students.
 Students will also have to complete the application process according to deadlines and qualify for on-campus housing.
 Students will also be required to sign an agreement of understanding; noting their compliance to community standards.

-First year students and returning students with 89 credits or less who indicate an interest in Gender Inclusive Housing will be assigned within university housing.
+Students who indicate an interest in Gender Inclusive Housing will be assigned within university housing.
 Questions can be directed to Housing & Residence Life at 410-704-2516.

 Incoming first year students can indicate an interest during the online housing contract process, from February 1 – May 1.